TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ### Camera
 The camera selected for this application is an ELP 8MP USB 3.0 camera containing a Sony IMX317[^7] Camera sensor.
-The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and a field of view of
+The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and the field of view ranging from unspecified values.
+In the team's experience, these cameras tend to have an FOV rating of X degrees

 ### Enclosure